 An approved provider of a service may request reconsideration of one of the following regulatory decisions by the Commissioner:

-- Decision to revoke the accreditation of an accredited service
+- Decision to revoke the accreditation of an accredited service; and

 - Decision to vary an accredited service’s period of accreditation.

-A person whose registration as a quality assessor has been cancelled may also request reconsideration of the decision to cancel the registration.
+A person whose registration as a quality assessor has been cancelled may also request reconsideration of the decision to cancel their registration.